OmarMiniesy/Notes/Windows/Active Directory/Domain Controller.md

 ###### SYSVOL

 A folder that stores copies of public files in the domain.
 This shared directory stores files and information that must be replicated among Domain Controllers in a domain.
-- *Policies* folder: System policies, [[Group Policy Object]] settings.
+- *Policies folder*: System policies, [[Group Policy Object]] and [[Group Policy Object#Group Policy Preferences|Group Policy Preferences]] settings.
-- *Scripts* folder: logon/logoff scripts, other script types
+- *Scripts folder*: logon/logoff scripts, other script types
-- The content of the SYSVOL folder is replicated to the DCs within the environment using the File Replication Service (FRS).
+- The content of the SYSVOL folder is replicated to the DCs within the environment using the *File Replication Service (FRS)*.

 > This share is located at `C:\\\\Windows\\\\SYSVOL\\\\sysvol\\\\` in the domain controller.